rebelsky/csc207c/_eboards/eboard03.md

 ### Java

+What’s the purpose of declaring packages in a file?

+> It helps organize larger collections of code.
+It helps with protection (and ecnapsulation).
+And it helps us disambiguate when multiple classes have the same name.

 What options do we have beyond `public` for protection levels?

 > There are four options: public, protected, private, and nothing